a5ifshaik/SmartIndoorPot/README.md

 # SmartIndoorPot
-The project entails the development of a smart indoor pot, which help humans water and monitor indoor plants remotely.
+The project entails the development of a Smart Indoor Plant, which allows autonomous and precise watering, as well as monitoring via ThingsBoard.